kureuil/airbag/README.md

  - `errors` [string]\(default: '') : expected standard error.
 Can be a file.
  - `returncode` [integer]\(default: 0) : expected exit code.

-`input`, `expected.output` & `expected.errors` can be assigned to a file contents by setting their value to the file path prefixed by `file:`.
+`input`, `expected.output` & `expected.errors` can be assigned a file contents by setting their value to the file path prefixed by `file:`.

 # Example